cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 This operation validates a BBS proof with a pseudonym, given the Signer's public key (PK), the proof, the pseudonym and the Verifier's identifier that was used to create it, a header and presentation header, the disclosed messages and lastly, the indexes those messages had in the original vector of signed messages.
 Validating the proof also validates the correctness and ownership by the Prover of the received pseudonym.

-This operation makes use of `CoreProofVerifyWithPseudonym` as defined in (#signer-provided-pid-core-proof-verification).
+This operation makes use of `CoreProofVerifyWithPseudonym` as defined in (#core-proof-verification).

 ```
 result = ProofVerifyWithPseudonym(PK,